 Q: How can I check the credentials of an adoption provider?

 A: There are several ways to investigate the credentials of an adoption provider before engaging in their services.
-It is helpful to talk with other families or individuals in your adoptive support group who have had prior experience with the agency, attorney, or individual you are planning to select.
-The Better Business Bureau may be able to advise you if there has been a negative report about a business, but they would not necessarily have information concerning individuals claiming to be adoption experts.
+It is helpful to talk with other families or individuals in your adoption support group who have had prior experience with the agency, attorney, or individual you are planning to select.
+The Better Business Bureau may be able to advise you if there has been a negative report about a business, but they will not necessarily have information concerning individuals claiming to be adoption experts.
 The adoption section of the state social services office and the state attorney general’s office can usually be of assistance.
 Finally, ask for references and check them thoroughly.

 Q: How should I approach the adoption process abroad?

 A: Adoption can be an emotionally stressful process, particularly while facing the additional challenges of adjusting to another culture.
 Gathering information on the culture of the country prior to travel and even setting aside time for sightseeing can reduce stress and make the experience more positive.
 It could also provide invaluable information and experiences to relate to your child in later years.
 If you become ill, the U.S. embassy or consulate can provide you with a list of local attorneys and hospitals to assist if necessary.

 Q: How should I obtain multiple copies of foreign documents?

 A: Before you depart the country with your child, you should be sure to obtain several duplicate certified/authenticated copies of your child’s foreign birth certificate, adoption decree, and any other relevant documents.
 These documents are often necessary at home, and it can be difficult to obtain copies from the foreign government later.

 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call +1 (866) INSUBUY or +1 (972) 985-4400

 Q: I have adopted my child and brought them into the country.
 Is there any reason for me to be fingerprinted again?